Focal Inverse Distance Transform Maps for Crowd Localization: Related Works

+Most crowd counting methods apply MSE as the loss function.
+However, only using MSE loss will cause blur, and lose the local structure information~\cite{cao2018scale}.
+To this end, some methods focus on designing an appropriate loss function to promote the model's ability.
+Specifically, BL~\cite{ma2019bayesian} regards the density map as a probability map, calculating the expected count of pixels.
+SPANet~\cite{cheng2019learning} proposes Maximum Excess over Pixels (MEP) loss by finding the pixel-level subregion with the highest discrepancy with ground truth.
+DM-Count~\cite{wang2020distribution} uses Optimal Transport (OT) to measure the similarity between the normalized predicted density map and the normalized ground truth density map.
+DSSINet~\cite{liu2019crowd} propose the DMS-SSIM loss to measure the structural similarity between the multiscale regions centered at the given pixel on an estimated density map and the corresponding regions on ground-truth.

+The above loss functions usually calculate the loss on the global level.
+In contrast, the proposed loss focuses on the structure information of local regions (instance level), which benefits the model better detecting the local maxima (\textit{i.e.,} head centers).

-\subsection{Distance transform.}
+\subsection{Distance transform}

 Distance transform~\cite{rosenfeld1968distance} is a classical image processing operator applied in many deep-learning-based algorithms recently~\cite{hayder2017boundary, wang2020deep, wang2019deepflux,arteta2016counting}.
 Specifically, Hayder \textit{et al}.~\cite{hayder2017boundary} introduce a novel segment representation based on the distance transform.
 Wang \textit{et al}.~\cite{wang2020deep} present the Deep Distance Transform (DDT) for accurate tubular structure segmentation.
-In the counting area, Arteta \textit{et al}.~\cite{arteta2016counting} and AutoScale~\cite{xu2019autoscale} propose distance-like maps, discretizing a distance transform map by setting distance threshold.
+In the crowd analysis, Arteta \textit{et al}.~\cite{arteta2016counting} and Xu~\cite{xu2022autoscale} \textit{et al}. propose semantic-like maps, discretizing a distance transform map by setting distance thresholds and transforming the localization task into a semantic task.
+To the best of our knowledge, we are the first to leverage the local maxima of such distance transform maps for regression-based crowd localization.